glitch-daracova/omnipendium/👑 Sovereign Administrator.md

-A title bestowed by [🏛 WISE 🌎](🏛%20WISE%20🌎.md) to an individual who will manage a collection of [⚙ Megacities](⚙%20Megacities.md).
+A title bestowed by [🏛WISE🌎](🏛WISE🌎.md) to an individual who will manage a collection of [⚙Megacities](⚙Megacities.md).
 The authority of a Sovereign Administrator is absolute, and is carried out by cabals of assistants, generals, so on and so forth.